5 Advanced Encryption Standard

 This chapter covers

 Users expect applications to protect their data and keep it confidential according to the laws where they live.
-For example, European Union (EU) citizens expect applications to comply with the General Data Protection Regulation (GDPR) law.
-Encryption is needed in most applications because most countries have laws governing data confidentiality, as a developer you must be able to use encryption to protect user data.
+Citizens of the European Union (EU), for example, expect applications to comply with the General Data Protection Regulation (GDPR).
+Encryption is required in most applications because most countries have laws governing data confidentiality.
+As a developer, you must be able to use encryption to protect user data.

 The Advanced Encryption Standard (AES) is the most widely used technology for ensuring data confidentiality.
-All the public cloud providers including Amazon, Google and Microsoft use the Advanced Encryption Standard (AES) extensively to secure their APIs and services.
-Windows, Linux, and MacOS use AES for disk encryption.
-Foundational networking protocols such as Internet Protocol Security (IPsec), Transport Layer Security (TLS), Secure Shell (SSH) protocol, all leverage AES to deliver security.
+All public cloud providers, including Amazon, Google, and Microsoft, use AES extensively to secure their APIs and services.
+Windows, Linux, and macOS use AES for disk encryption.
+Foundational networking protocols such as Internet Protocol Security (IPsec), Transport Layer Security (TLS), and Secure Shell (SSH) also use AES to deliver security.